pydoit/doit/doc/dependencies.rst

   -- compile

 Note the ``--`` (2 dashes, one space) on the command output on the second time it is executed.
 It means, this task was up-to-date and not executed.

-Traditional build-tools can only handle files as "dependencies". `doit` has several ways to check for dependencies.

 file_dep